Black Feminism Initiative Graduate Fellowships

 - Scholarly research that includes an artistic or organizing dimension is also encouraged

-- Awardee will be honored at the CSW Awards Celebration at UCLA in May/June 2021.
-Attendance is expected.
+- Awardee will be honored at the CSW Awards Celebration at UCLA in May/June 2022.
+Attendance is highly encouraged.

 - Students who are qualified under the CA Dream Act of 2011 are eligible to apply.
 Find detailed information on the Dream Act at www.financialaid.ucla.edu.